-There are four (4) discussion board forums throughout this course.
-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be 400–600 words and demonstrate course-related knowledge.
 All statements of fact must be supported with citations in current APA format (at least 3 in each thread).
 In addition to the thread, the student is required to reply to two (2) other classmates’ threads.
 Each reply must be 250–400 words and include at least 1 citation in current APA format.
 Each thread and reply must include at least 1 Holy Bible reference.

 The student will submit two (2) critical review assignments covering pre-selected topics that impact the effectiveness of law enforcement leaders.
 This assignment will require the student to compare and contrast two (2) articles and then discuss how they are related to the overall topic of law enforcement leadership and civil liberties.
-One of the articles must be from the assigned readings located in the Reading & Study folder for that module/week.
+One of the articles must be from the assigned readings located in the Learn section for that module.
 The second article will be found by utilizing the Liberty University library resources.
 The papers must be 5–7 pages, be written in APA format, include a minimum of 3 references, and the integration of at least one Biblical concept that relates to the assigned topic.

 The student will work on a final project throughout the course that will consist of three separate assignments which will focus on identifying the need for a diversity hiring policy within law enforcement agencies.